 - Cons: Bedding is difficult to find and not available in every pattern.

-Note: What is considered "standard" is occasionally changed by some manufacturers.
+Note: What is considered "standard" may vary slightly amongst manufacturers.
 Before you go shopping for bedding, be sure to know the exact measurements of the bed you have purchased.
 Some standard fitted sheets may not fit.

-- Double or Full beds are 15" wider than a Twin, but if two share the bed, each has only 27" of personal space -- much less than a twin!
+- Double/Full beds are 15" wider than a twin, but if two share the bed, each has only 27" of personal space—much less than a twin!

 - Width per person: 27"

-Queen size beds are 21" wider and 5" longer than a Twin bed and 6" wider and 5" longer than a Double size bed.
+- Queen-size beds are 21" wider and 5" longer than a twin bed and 6" wider and 5" longer than a double size bed.
 Though this extra width and length can make all the difference in getting a good night's sleep, each adult still has 9" less of width than if they each slept in a twin bed.
-A Queen bed works well for guest rooms and small master bedrooms and is a good choice for couples who like to snuggle.
+A queen bed works well for guest rooms and small primary bedrooms and is a good choice for couples who like to snuggle.

 - Width per person: 30"